marpor/codingpirates/godot/quick_start_3d_platformer/sign.md

 * Enable `Editable Children``
 * Select the `Text` sub-node, and adjust the `Text` property

-> The yellow coloring here is meant as a warning that any changes here may be lost if the source scene is changed.
-If you are careful to not rename any of the nodes leading up to the Text node, you should be fine.
+> _The yellow coloring here is meant as a warning that any changes here may be lost if the source scene is changed too much.
+In particular changing node names can prevent Godot from finding out which editable children were change._

 Now, go _sign_ your levels! 😉